-Result Driver: Brian Weiler, Multimodal Operations Director Measurement Driver: Rod Massman, Administrator of Railroads
+Results Driver: Brian Weiler, Multimodal Operations Director Measurement Driver: Rod Massman, Administrator of Railroads

 This measure tracks the number of people using the Amtrak train service in Missouri.
-This includes those taking a train trip in Missouri at any point within the state.
-This also includes the state-supported passenger rail trains between Kansas City and St. Louis; the national trains that run through the state; and the St. Louis to Chicago trains, which are partly supported by the state of Illinois.
+It includes those taking a train trip in Missouri at any point within the state.
+This also includes the state-supported passenger rail trains between Kansas City and St. Louis, the national trains that run through the state and the St. Louis to Chicago trains, which are supported in part by Illinois.
 For comparison purposes, the state of Washington's train data is shown based on the state's similar size, population and the fact that Washington has both national- and state-supported trains.
-Its "Cascades" train service is a model for the nation because the state invests millions of dollars in both infrastructure and operations every year.
+Washington's "Cascades" train service serves as a national model because the state invests millions of dollars in both infrastructure and operations each year.

 Amtrak provides the number of passengers per train in Missouri on a monthly basis.
-The Multimodal Operations Division, Railroad Section then tabulates these numbers.
+MoDOT's Multimodal Operations Division, Railroad Section, then tabulates these numbers.

-State fiscal year 2005 is the first year since 2001 that total ridership numbers on the St. Louis-to-Kansas City route went up.
-The first nine months of state fiscal year 2006 are showing an increase of about 7 percent more than the previous year.
-The rising price of gas and increased congestion may explain the increase from an external viewpoint.
-Internally, stepped-up publicity efforts by MoDOT including new roadside signs, news releases, a wide-ranging distribution of train schedules, a focus on college students and a variety of other new publicity efforts, including combining appearances at rail safety fairs with Amtrak information and ticket giveaways, may account for some increases.
-Challenges include a major track work program undertaken by Union Pacific that began in April 2006 on the SL-KC route that will affect on-time performance.
+State fiscal year 2005 is the first year since 2001 when total ridership numbers on the St. Louis to Kansas City route increased.
+The first five months of state fiscal year 2006 are showing an increase of about 10 percent over the previous year.
+The rising price of gas and increased congestion may explain some of the ridership increase.
+However, stepped-up publicity efforts by MoDOT including new roadside signs, variable message boards, news releases, a wide-ranging distribution of train schedules, a focus on college students and a variety of other new publicity efforts have contributed to the increase.
+Further cooperation and collaboration between Amtrak, MoDOT and Union Pacific Railroad to improve the service is also helping increase on-time performance, thereby raising passenger numbers.